netidx/netidx-book/src/tools/activation.md

   - `working_directory`: Path to the directory where the executable will be started. default the working directory of the activation server.
-  - `uid`: The numeric user id to run the process as. default the uid of the activation server.
+  - `uid`: On Unix, the numeric user id to run the process as.
+Defaults to the supervisor's uid.
-  - `gid`: The numeric group id to run the process as. default the gid of the activation server.
+  - `gid`: On Unix, the numeric group id to run the process as.
+Defaults to the supervisor's gid.
+Windows rejects units that specify `uid` or `gid`.
   - `restart`: Yes, No, or RateLimited with an f64 number of seconds delay.
 Default `"RateLimited": 1.`.
   - `stdin`: The path to the file, pipe, etc that